qwghlm/sceptred/README.md

 This is very much a work in progress at the moment, all code is subject to change.

-## Installing
+## Developing

+### Before you start

 This assumes you have Go and Node install already - if not, install those first!
 To install Webpack and associated build & test functionality, run:

     $ npm install

-## Developing
+You will also need the database files.
+These are not included in the repo - they too large for Github so they are currently hosted on Amazon S3.
+To download them, run

+    $ ./install.sh

+This only needs to be done once, before you first run.

+### Dev server & watcher

 To run the dev server, run: